-The Scottie Gold Mine Property is located 32 km north of Stewart, BC, and is situated 20 km north the Premier Gold Mine and 27 km south of Brucejack Mine.
-Scottie Gold Mine is a past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t.
-The 319 ha property consists of 14 Crown granted claims which are contiguous with 2 modified grid system claims.
-Scottie Resources has 100% interest in the Scottie Gold Mine subject to a 3% NSR (of which 2% can be purchased for $600,000).
+The Scottie Gold Mine Project is located 32 km north of Stewart, BC, and is situated 20 km north the Premier Gold Mine, 27 km south of Brucejack Mine, and 15 km east of the past-producing Granduc Mine.
+The Project consists of the Scottie Gold Mine, Bow, Summit Lake, and Stock claim groups, which includes the Scottie Gold past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t.

 - Past gold producer with an active mine permit